ARF20NET/arfnet2/arfnet2.md

 Stage 3\*: finally

+- Another VPS in unknown provider for
+    - Tor
+    - Reverse-proxying the media library
  - PHP on main site with more web services from scratch, hopefully secure
  - More new services